WHAT HAPPENS DURING AN EYE EXAM?

 This yields an approximate idea of your prescription.
 This is particularly useful for children and patients who are unable to accurately answer questions.

-To determine your exact prescription, your optometrist will fine-tune the prescription manually by asking you to respond to questions such as “Which is better, one or two?” while flipping back and forth between different lenses.
+To determine your exact prescription, we have invested in the our optometrist will fine-tune the prescription manually by asking you to respond to questions such as “Which is better, one or two?” while flipping back and forth between different lenses.

 If you do not need vision correction you will not be given this test.